Your email (client). Your rules. Your privacy.

 Will there be a mobile app?

 At the moment, only a desktop app (for Mac, Windows and Linux) is in development.
-If the response is positive enough, we will endeavor to develop a mobile app, but this will not be available at launch.
+If the response is positive enough, I will endeavor to develop a mobile app, but this will not be available at launch.

 Will there be offline support?